The Bankrate promise

 - If you make other purchases with a card you’ve used for a balance transfer offer, ensure that offer also extends to purchases (sometimes they don’t).
 If it’s only on balance transfers, you won't enjoy an interest-free grace period on your purchases, even if you pay by the due date, since you are carrying otherwise carrying a balance.

 If you open a credit card with an introductory 0 percent APR, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
 So, what’s the harm?

-Even if your balance isn’t acquiring interest, neglecting to make payments can still lead to some negative consequences — including termination of your offer.
-It’s best to weigh your choices carefully before deciding to leave a balance on your card.
-Whether you should carry a balance during your card’s promotional period depends on your specific circumstances.
+Even if your balance isn’t acquiring interest, neglecting to make payments can still lead to negative consequences — including termination of your offer.
+Weigh your circumstances carefully before deciding to leave a balance on your card.

 Why carry a balance during your intro APR period?

-Let’s say you already have a large balance on a credit card with a high interest rate, and you’re struggling to pay it off.
+Let’s say you’re already struggling to pay off a large balance on a credit card with a high interest rate.
 If you leave the balance on that card, you’ll end up paying a considerable amount of interest over time.
-Transferring the balance to a card with a 0 percent intro APR can allow you to pay some of your balance off each month without incurring more interest.
+Transferring the balance to a card with a 0 percent intro APR on balance transfers can allow you to pay some of your balance off each month without incurring more interest.
 In this case, carrying a balance on your 0 percent APR card as you pay it down gradually is a great way to save money on interest.

 Just make sure you have a plan to pay down all or most of your balance before your intro APR period ends.
-Once it does, you’ll have to start paying the regular APR on the remaining balance.
+Once it does, you’ll start paying the regular APR on the remaining balance.

-Similarly, you might need to spend money on something big that you need right away — like if you find out you have to get the transmission repaired on your car.
+You might need to use your card to pay for a big-ticket item you need right away — like transmission repairs on your car.
 Charging this to a new 0 percent APR card allows you to pay it off monthly without racking up interest.